 Did you know that the greatest physicist of all time has been to Japan?
-That's right.
-Albert Einstein アルベルト・アインシュタイン (1879-1955), the famous German physicist, creator of the theory of relativity and responsible for the development of several inventions and theories in the field of sciences, visited Japan in 1922.
+That’s right.
+Albert Einstein アルベルト・アインシュタイン (1879-1955), the famous German physicist, creator of the theory of relativity and responsible for the development of various inventions and theories in the field of sciences, visited Japan in 1922.
 The purpose of his trip was to give lectures.

-But, besides his important lectures and classes, the physicist left a little-known legacy for most people: a text written on a piece of paper, whose content discusses a theme related to the field of motivational psychology.
+But beyond his important lectures and classes, the physicist left a little-known legacy for most people: a text written on a piece of paper, whose content discusses a theme related to the field of motivational psychology.

-Table of Content
+Table of Contents

-Ticket and tip
+The note and the tip

 What did Einstein think of the Japanese?

-As it is customary for the Japanese to create manga about all kinds of things, it is not surprising that there is a manga about Albert Einstein.
+As is customary for the Japanese to create manga about all kinds of things, it is not surprising that there is a manga about Albert Einstein.

 Vocabulary